 Q: Can pain relief cream be used on open wounds?

 A: Say you’ve fallen while hiking and suffered a large open wound on your leg.
 It hurts like there’s no tomorrow and you don’t have any type of painkillers with you.
-Except your pain relief cream.
+That is, except your pain relief cream.
 Can you apply this to the open wound to relieve the pain?
 No. Doing so is only likely to make any pain many times worse.
 It may also lead to infection and other complications.
-Remember: these types of cream are meant to be gradually absorbed and distributed by the skin.
-Not to be introduced directly into the bloodstream.
+Remember: these types of cream are meant to be gradually absorbed and distributed by the skin, not introduced directly into the bloodstream.

 Q: Does Hemp oil actually relieve pain?

 A: Some pain relief creams contain hemp oil which is rich in antioxidants (22) and is often confused for hemp extract.
 The two, however, are fundamentally different in one important way.
 Hemp extract is rich in CBD (23).
 While hemp oil contains virtually no CBD.
 CBD is an effective means of obtaining pain relief in both the local and general sense (24).
 So basically, if your pain is mild use hemp oil.
 If it is intense hemp extract is probably a better choice.

 Q: What’s the right way to use pain relief creams?